gldog/anonymize_jira_users/README.md

 You can combine this parameter with parameters of `validate` and `anonymize` If `--info` is given in these cases, these commands won't be executed.

-### --infile and --encoding
+### --user-list-file and --encoding

-Dependent on how and where the infile is created, you could come into trouble with the encoding.
+Dependent on how and where the user-list-file is created, you could come into trouble with the encoding.
 You can possibly fix this with an explicit character-encoding.
 To get an idea what Python suggests on your current platform, execute

 `anonymize_jira_users.py validate --info`.